Advertisement

 2. the front edge of the tibia

-1. mainly British a cut of beef, the lower foreleg
+3. a cut of beef, the lower foreleg

-1. (when intr, often foll by up) to climb (a pole, tree, etc) by gripping with the hands or arms and the legs and hauling oneself up
+1. whenintr, often foll by up to climb (a pole, tree, etc) by gripping with the hands or arms and the legs and hauling oneself up

-2. (tr) to kick (a person) in the shins
+2. tr to kick (a person) in the shins

-Origin of shin
+Origin of shin1

 Old English scinu; related to Old High German scina needle, Norwegian dialect skina small disc